makeplans/makeplans-api/readme.md

 ### Output

 To specify JSON as output use HTTP-header `Accept: application/json`.
 Output can also be defined by using extension in the path: `/resources.json` but it is recommended to use `/resources` and specify output format in the HTTP-header.
-Multiple items is returned as an array.
+Multiple items are returned as an array.

 ### Input